voxtourai/voxtourai.github.io/_posts/2025-03-01-introducing-widget.md

 ## Trusted by Our Amazing Partners

-We are proud to collaborate with incredible partners like **[TripsNotes.com](https://tripsnotes.com/listen-and-travel-free-audio-tours/)** , who have already integrated the VoxTour Widget into their platform.
+We are proud to collaborate with incredible partners like **[TripsNotes.com](https://tripsnotes.com/listen-and-travel-free-audio-tours/){:target="_blank"}** , who have already integrated the **VoxTour Widget** into their platform.
 They love how this feature enhances user engagement and provides travelers with immersive, self-guided experiences.
 Their enthusiasm for our widget further proves its value in transforming travel-related content into an interactive journey!

 ---